Listed here are all GED® prep locations and testing sites in the Alameda area.

 The GED exam has four separate subject tests (modules) in the academic fields of literacy, math, science, and social studies.

-The HiSET and TASC include five tests (Literacy has individual writing and reading tests) that can’t be done separately.
+The HiSET and TASC include five tests (Literacy has individual writing and reading tests).

 Alameda HSE prep sites